 When searching for a rental property, using an accredited letting agent can provide reassurance; look for letting agents that are members of the Association of Residential Letting Agents (ARLA) or National Assured Letting Scheme (NALS).

 At present there are no statutory arrangements for the regulation of letting agents.
-However, since 1st October 2014, all letting agents in England must be a member of a government approved redress scheme.
+However, since 1st October 2014, all letting agents in England must be a member of a government approved redress scheme and have a client money protection scheme.
 Letting agent redress schemes provide a free and independent service for resolving disputes between letting agents and their customers (landlords and tenants).

 Additionally, there are accrediting bodies that operate codes of practice and compliance controls which govern their members.
 Moreland is a member of ARLA and The Property Ombudsman, meaning landlords and tenants are provided peace of mind when using our services.

 If you are sharing a property you will have a Joint and Several liability tenancy agreement, which means that each tenant is jointly and individually responsible for the term of the agreement including paying the rent.
 Therefore, if one person falls behind in rent payments, you are all responsible for paying it, or any arrears that build up because of it.

 A joint tenancy can only be ended by all tenants.
 If this is before the fixed term has ended, it can only be ended with agreement the landlord, or if there is a break clause in the agreement which allows for the tenancy to end early.
 The notice period required in any break clause will be outlined in your tenancy agreement.